Scientists are here to save your relationship with food.

 So, what’s the secret to handling your hanger?

 First, try and avoid it when possible.
-MacCormack and Lindquist’s initial research proved that hunger alone was not enough to induce hanger.
+MacCormack and Lindquist’s initial research proved that hunger alone wasn’t enough to induce hanger.
 Rather, hanger was dependent on the influence of a negative context.
-So before you head into any challenging situations (think tests, travel, big meetings, tough conversations, driving through traffic) – have a snack!
+So before you head into any challenging situations—think tests, travel, big meetings, tough conversations, driving through traffic—have a snack!

-Then, if you are caught in a moment of hanger, try simply focusing your awareness on your emotional state.
-That simple step may help to reduce the intensity of the feeling.
-Armed with this knowledge, we expect couples and traveling friends can save themselves from many a fight.
+Then, if you’re caught in a moment of hanger, simply focus your awareness on your emotional state.
+That simple step may help reduce the intensity of this feeling.
+Armed with this knowledge, we expect couples and friends traveling together can prevent conflicts.